top of page

 Book Chapters

-"Scripted Borders: The Performance of Micronationhood" in the forthcoming Routledge Companion to Cultural Texts and the Nation.
+"Scripted Borders: Constructing Nation through the Performance of Micronationhood" in the Routledge Companion to Cultural Texts and the Nation.
 Routledge, 2025.

-"Calling from Canada: Exploring the Shift to Telephonic Theatre During COVID-19" in the forthcoming Pandemic Play: Community in Performance, Gaming, and the Arts.
+"Calling from Canada: Exploring the Shift to Telephonic Theatre During COVID-19" in Pandemic Play: Community in Performance, Gaming, and the Arts.
 Palgrave Macmillan, 2024.

 Articles

 "The Divine Right of Queens: Mapping Micronational Performances of Queer Sovereignty".
-TDR: The Drama review, forthcoming.
+TDR: The Drama review, 2026.

 "Cyber Micronations and Digital Sovereignty" with Dr Harry Hobbs and Dr Philip Hayward.
 Digital Society, 2023.